ellawang44/ellawang44.github.io/index.markdown

 title: Home
 ---

 I am a final year astronomy and astrophysics PhD student at the Australian National University, with many years of teaching experience in both computer science and physics/astronomy.
 I was born in China but have lived in Australia for most of my life, which means I am fluent in English and conversational in Mandarin.
 I spend most of my spare time playing games and reading books, but sometimes I like applying programming techniques to random things like using a clustering algorithm to create [a png image to ASCII art converter](https://github.com/ellawang44/image_manip).
-My catchphrase is: automate everything.
+My life's goal is to automate everything.

 # My Research